The Challenges of Being Eco-Friendly

 I know I am not perfect and don’t follow all of these tips at festivals.
 However, I am making it my goal to follow more of these tips at upcoming festivals!

 The biggest piece of advice I can tell you is to leave no trace!
-For example, I’ve done cleanup crew for a festival before and it is appalling the amount of garbage people leave behind!
+For example, I’ve done cleanup crew for a festival before and it is appalling the number of garbage people leave behind!
 People will leave behind trashed and nasty campsites.
 I found multiple tents, canopies, and chairs!
 If you aren’t taking any of your supplies home, leave them by a designated trash receptacle and make sure your campsite is clean!
 Above all, LEAVE NO TRACE.
+Check out this link on what Leave No Trace Means!